 Students develop communication skills including effective listening and non-verbal skills, research organization, presentation style, technology incorporation, group discussion, and group participation.

-Algebra II (credits 1+ Four (4) hours of college credit)
+Algebra II Academic (credits 1+ Four (4) hours of college credit available to Tech Prep students)

 Topics include solving linear equations and systems of equations, quadratic and higher degree equations, rational expressions, logarithms, patterns, fundamental probability, and fundamental trigonometry.
 Admission into this class is based upon a sound foundation of algebra and geometry.